StevenMayher/432-2022/classes/class11/README.md

 - Today's Slides: [PDF version](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class11/432_2022_slides11.pdf), as well as [R Markdown code](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class11/432_2022_slides11.Rmd).
 - All 432 classes are video-recorded, and archived on [Canvas](https://canvas.case.edu).
 Links to all recordings are on our Shared Google Drive.

-## More To Come
+## Announcements

+1. There is a [Minute Paper after Class 11](https://bit.ly/432-2022-min-11), due at noon tomorrow (Wednesday 2022-02-16).
-1. If you haven't yet read this [Important Note from Dr. Love on Effect Size and Interpreting Effect Sizes](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class09/effects_note.pdf) first mentioned [in Class 09](https://github.com/THOMASELOVE/432-2022/tree/main/classes/class09#important-note-from-dr-love-on-effect-size-and-interpreting-effect-sizes), then I encourage you to do so.
+2. If you haven't yet read this [Important Note from Dr. Love on Effect Size and Interpreting Effect Sizes](https://github.com/THOMASELOVE/432-2022/blob/main/classes/class09/effects_note.pdf) first mentioned [in Class 09](https://github.com/THOMASELOVE/432-2022/tree/main/classes/class09#important-note-from-dr-love-on-effect-size-and-interpreting-effect-sizes), then I encourage you to do so.
-2. More to come.
+3. The Answer Sketch for Lab 3 is now posted to our Shared Drive.
+4. Grades and TA feedback on Lab 2 are now available in the Grading Roster on our Shared Drive.
+    - Four nice examples of Plots for Question 1 from Lab 2 are now available [in our Shared Drive](https://docs.google.com/document/d/1pohRZSY38S2L449l05PWNJkZvWQX9XNc-sA2OLIfQrw/edit?usp=sharing), along with the code used to create them.

 ## The `tidymodels` packages